- Simple yet Powerful

 Quickly setup a new zone using any existing zone as a template.

-This function makes it very simple to import zones from other DNS
+This makes it very simple to move DNS zones to and from other DNS

 Forget "in-addr.arpa" and reversing IP address segments.